SihamBouzagrar/Smart_Library_Management_System/README.md

 ## 👤 Author

+Siham Bouzagrar
-Siham Bouzagra <Developed as part of a university mini-project>.
+"Developed as part of a university mini-project".

 ---